A wide array of services are offered at Sunderland Animal Hospital including:

 Consistent with our commitment to your pet’s health, we offer both a 6-month or 12-month wellness program for all of our patients.
 We recommend twice-yearly physical examinations to detect significant health issues which can occur in a short period of time, such as cancer, diabetes, arthritis, heart disease and metabolic disease.
 Our goal is to detect, treat, and potentially even prevent health problems before they become life-threatening.
 We also offer blood screens that can detect any abnormalities in blood health or organ function before your pet starts showing signs of illness.

-Canine Platelet Enhancement Therapy
+Regenerative Medicine Platelet Therapy

 Whether you have concerns regarding your pets’ weight, a specific medical issue or to confirm your aging pet is receiving the best diet possible, our nutrition program can provide the information you are looking for.